pghvlaans/sbotools/man/sbotest/post-release/sbotest.1.md

 absolute path.
 Place directories for any script to be tested in the top level and run **sbotest**.
 Removing these directories when testing is complete is advisable.

+Source files for some scripts must be downloaded manually.
+To test such scripts, place any needed files in the manual downloads directory at *SBO_HOME/distfiles/manual*.
+A symlink can be found at *SBO_HOME/manual_downloads* for convenience.
+Please note that files stored here are unaffected by the **DISTCLEAN** setting, and are always retained after building.

 Set **NONET** to **TRUE** or call **sbotest** with **\--nonet TRUE** to run SlackBuilds without network access.
 This is a convenient way to spot